borgbackup/borg/docs/index.rst

     A Darc archive is a collection of files along with metadata that include file permissions, directory structure and various file attributes.

-Store
+Repository
-    A Darc store is a filesystem directory storing data from zero or more archives.
+    A Darc repository is a filesystem directory storing data from zero or more archives.
     The data in a store is both deduplicated and encrypted making it both efficient and safe.